alefais/packet-streaming-bench-sigcomm22poster/Storm/HeavyHitter/README.md

 To run the streaming application you can now use the Storm local engine `$STORM_HOME/bin/storm` with parameter `local`, the built `jar` with dependencies and the main application class `HeavyHitter.HeavyHitter`.
 Heavy Hitter can take some arguments as command line parameters (run it with `help` to see all the available options).
 It is sufficient to pass all application parameters after the main class name (application entrypoint) during the invocation.

 ### Execution example:
-* No argument is passed (all the nodes have parallelism degree equal to 1, the source generation rate is the maximum possible, the input data set is the deafault one (inside the `data/` directory): <br>
+* No argument is passed (all the nodes have parallelism degree equal to 1, the source generation rate is the maximum possible, the input data set is the default one (inside the `data/` directory): <br>
 ```
 $STORM_HOME/bin/storm local target/HeavyHitter-1.0-SNAPSHOT-jar-with-dependencies.jar HeavyHitter.HeavyHitter
 ```